 Of course, you drop one super carrier on the wrong group and they decide its going to be like that every day.
 Sometimes capitals just upset people.
 Even when it is a situation where they can legitimately be brought into the conflict some people just don't want them on the field.
 Undocking one can be enough to scare off a fleet.
 But it doesn't have to be that way.
 An upgrade to capital warfare can also be a lot of fun.
 When someone is playing station games with their carrier and suddenly their carrier is not there anymore because its been exploded by a well planned dred drop, well that's a win in my book.

 I'm a budding capital pilot.
 It will be a long time until I have my triage fully trained and my Thanatos is more then a suitcase to move items across space for me.
 Yet, I decided to get off of my ISK and spend a bit of the money I made the other day to purchase the last pieces of my Capital Ship investment.

 And that brought me around to doing something that I've needed to do.

 I'd been making excuses about buying them for a while.
 Excuse after excuse after excuse.
 But, my billion ISK in exploration goodness the other day was the catalyst to unhinge me from my iron like dead zombie death grip on my wallet and invest in Chella as she deserves to be invested in.

 Buying the skill books reinforces what an investment the capital ship pilot is.
 Its not just the time in training there is a significant ISK sink into the character themselves.
 I'm surprised at how pleased I am with this path.
-Don't expect me in any fights for another year or so, but I cannot say that I am unhappy with this path.
+Don't expect me in any fights for another year or so, but I cannot say that I am unhappy with this choice.